golang/website/_content/blog/laws-of-reflection.md

 	interface{}

+or its equivalent alias,

+	any

-It represents the empty set of methods and is satisfied by any value at all, since any value has zero or more methods.
+It represents the empty set of methods and is satisfied by any value at all, since every value has zero or more methods.

 Some people say that Go's interfaces are dynamically typed, but that is misleading.